scope

 RFC 7591 - Section 2

-Register a client with a default set of scopes when `scope` is omitted..
+Register the client with a default set of scopes..

 If omitted, an authorization server MAY register a client with a default set of scopes.